williambdean/ruff-rules.nvim/README.md

 # ruff-rules.nvim

-This provides a telescope picker for ruff rules
+This provides buffers and a telescope picker for ruff rules:

 ![Ruff Rules Picker](assets/ruff-rules-preview.png)